veesesh/devfolio-support-bot/README.md

-# LangChain RAG Tutorial
+# LangChain RAG Tutorial with Telegram Bot

-A Retrieval-Augmented Generation (RAG) system using LangChain, OpenAI, and ChromaDB to query documents intelligently.
-This tutorial demonstrates how to create a vector database from markdown documents and query it using natural language.
+A comprehensive Retrieval-Augmented Generation (RAG) system using LangChain, OpenAI, and ChromaDB to query documents intelligently.
+This project includes both command-line interfaces and a Telegram bot for interactive Q&A about hackathons and Devfolio platform.

 ## 🎯 What This Project Does